• Home

 How to carve a foam pumpkin with your house address using a hot knife that you can place on your front steps or porch on Halloween night.

-I love pumpkins; they are one of my favorite things.
+I love decorating with pumpkins; they are one of my favorite things.
 Their bright orange color is so warm and cheery.
 I usually don’t carve pumpkins until the end of October to greet the Trick-or-Treaters for Halloween, but this year, I received a few foam pumpkins from Michaels to personalize.
 Since they are foam pumpkins – they will last forever.

 Last week, I showed you how I carved one of the pumpkins into a Pumpkin Purse.
 I also carved one into a Pumpkin Candy Jar.
 Today I want to show you how I carved the largest pumpkin with a hot knife.